 Travel bloggers are people who travel – be it the world or their own city, and then write about it on a website.This post may contain affiliate links.
 They cost you nothing but we make a small commission.

-Most people start travel blogging to help others, to give fellow travellers knowledge about a certain destination, others blog so that they can document their journey for their family back home, and then there are those very dedicated, hardworking clever bloggers who do it because that is their job and they are making a very nice living from it thank you very much for asking.
+Most people start travel blogging to help others, to give fellow travellers knowledge about a certain destination, others blog so that they can document their journey for their family back home, and then there are those very dedicated, hardworking clever bloggers who do it because they have made it their job.
+They have built the website, done their homework, worked a million hours a week and now they are making a very nice living from it thank you very much for asking.

 Anyone who has dabbled in blogging will know how incessantly addictive it is.
 Especially when you start to make a little money out of it; but that’s a different story and not something I’ll speak about right now.